This post was originally published Nov. 29, 2013.

 As we search for new and interesting things to do with our turkey left over from Thursday’s big feast, may I suggest a reinterpretation of a classic?

-Anne Willan’s Coronation Chicken, lifted from her charming new memoir, “One Soufflé at a Time,” (St. Martin’s Press; 2013; $27.99), will serve us quite well today.
-We’ll simply use leftover turkey, and call it a day – a delicious day.
+Anne Willan’s Coronation Chicken, lifted from her charming memoir, “One Soufflé at a Time,” (St. Martin’s Press; 2013; $27.99) (affiliate link), will serve us quite well today.
+We’ll simply use leftover turkey instead of chicken, we’ll shred it and mix the dressings into a salad, and we’ll call it a day.
+Voila, we have Coronation Turkey Salad!

-I had a chance to taste this at a recent book signing in a Los Angeles home, at which Anne Willan held court with a gaggle of food writer acolytes.
+I had a chance to taste this at a 2013 book signing in a Los Angeles home, at which author Anne Willan held court with a gaggle of food writer acolytes.

 We swooned as she patiently signed books for us, and regaled us with a few tales from her storied history.
 An English girl who overcame the closed male world of French cuisine to found and run the legendary La Varenne Cooking School, Willan tells a story that includes some of the food-world greats – her friend Julia Child, James Beard, Simone Beck, Craig Claiborne, Richard Olney — with a few unexpected names thrown in (how about Supreme Court Justice Stephen Breyer?).